 Then go a bit deeper on what they have told you on their pre-questionnaire about their challenges.

-Of course, not all of the items I have listed below will be usable in every case.
+Of course, not all of the questions I used will be usable in every case.
 Each client presents to you differently and will relate with you in different ways.
-However, I find that these are a powerful structure that supports a successful session.
+However, I find that these are a powerful basis for a successful session.

 Get them to really picture it – the benefits, the joys, the relief from stress, the possibilities.

 2. What’s getting in the way of you achieving this goal/outcome?”